SAP-samples/codejam-cap-llm/exercises/09-implement-job-posting-serivce/README.md

 ## Implement input parameter validation

 For both, the creation of a job posting and the deletion of a specific job posting, the API requires input parameters for the user query or the job id.
 These values need to be checked if they are `undefined` or `empty` to prevent runtime errors.
-You will implement a simple method checking these values and in case of an unwanted value throw an error.
+You will implement a simple method checking these values and, in case of an unwanted value, throw an error.

 👉 Below the closing curly bracket of the function export add the following method declaration: